Home | Browse Topics | Criminal & traffic law | Driving and traffic law | Repeated or serious drink/drug driving: Heavier penalties

 Only after you’ve been through that lengthy programme will you be able to apply for a standard driver’s licence that’s subject to the normal alcohol and drug restrictions.

-Note: For serious or repeat drink/drug driving your car can also be taken off you temporarily: see “Losing your vehicle: Impounding and confiscation” in this chapter.
+Note: For serious or repeat drink/drug driving your car can also be taken off you temporarily (see: “Losing your vehicle: Impounding and confiscation”).

 Alcohol interlock licences

-Repeat drink-drive offenders and serious first-time drink-drive offenders must be sentenced to the alcohol interlock programme.
-This consists of:
+Repeat drink-drive offenders and serious first-time drink-drive offenders must be sentenced to the alcohol interlock licence programme.
+This means:

 • if you’ve committed two drink-driving offences within five years, or